 Creosote is a tarry residue or solid organic compound caused by incomplete combustion of wood that can build up in chimneys and ignite a chimney fire.
 A heavily used fireplace or stove may require periodic cleaning throughout the heating season.
 NFPA statistics show that failure to clean creosote from chimneys was the leading factor in 30 percent of the home heating equipment fires between 2009 and 2013.

-The U.S. Fire Administration offers a series of videos showing how to safely build and tend a fire.
 Additional tips for safe fireplace and wood stove use:

 - Equip your fireplace with a sturdy glass or metal screen to stop sparks from flying into the room.